Lectionary Bible Studies and Sermons

 The passage

 v7.
 We are told that during his life, Jesus prayed for his eternal salvation and that his prayer was answered.
 It was answered in his resurrection because of his "reverent submission" - he was "heard for his godly fear."
 What this means is that our Lord's prayer was heard because of his devotion and submission to the will of God.
-He came through the trial; he was victorious; he did not suffer annihilation.
+He came through the trial victorious and as such, he did not suffer annihilation.
 It is difficult to know exactly what the writer is alluding to in this verse.
 It seems a bit like the Gethsemane scene, but he may be harking back to Psalm 22; in "crying and tears" he was "heard".
 The phrase, he was "heard because of his reverent submission", simply means that he was heard by God because of his devotion and submission to the will of God.

 v8.
 Our writer goes on to say that although Jesus was the Son of God (the definite article ["the"] is not in the Greek, but is best translated this way) he still had to strive to be obedient to the Father.
 Jesus had to struggle with all the temptations, tests, strife..... that are part of human existence.
-He learnt by honouring the will of God and taking the suffering that such obedience brings.
-He chose the path of honour and integrity rather than dishonor, and in so doing could stand before God as the tested and honourable Son - having emerged perfect through suffering.
+Faced with the cross, he chose the path of honour and integrity rather than dishonor, and in so doing could stand before God as the tested and honourable Son - having emerged perfect through suffering.

 v9-10.
 The writer concludes by making the point that Christ was "made perfect".
-That is, he is fully qualified to be the saviour of his people, having traveled the way of faithfulness unto death.
-Unlike the rest of humanity, he was not a rebel.
-The important point for our author is that since Jesus is perfect, then he is a perfect High Priest.
-As the perfect High Priest he is the pathfinder and source of a permanently valid ("eternal") salvation for his people.
-This salvation is available to all who "obey" Christ i.e. who are loyal to Christ in the sense of identifying with him, following him, believing in him.
-He was therefore named their Great High Priest after the order of Melchizedek, which priesthood is not Aaronic, but of a far superior (eternal) order.
+Christ is perfect in the sense that he is the fully qualified saviour of his people, having traveled the way of faithfulness unto death, and he is God's designated perfect high priest according to the type of Melchizedek, which priesthood was not Aaronic, but rather an eternal order which was superior in nature.
+As God's high priest, Christ is the pathfinder and source of a permanently valid ("eternal") salvation for his people.
+This salvation is available to all who "obey" Christ ie., all who are loyal to Christ in the sense of identifying with him, following him, believing in him.

 Our confidence in Christ